 Note: Use Derby only if your installation is for evaluation or test purposes.
 Derby is included in the da.war file, and you set it up it as part of the Deployment Automation configuration.

-Install Tomcat if it is not already installed.
-Use the Common Tomcat installer.
-If you can't run the installer, you must install Tomcat according to the Apache instructions.
-See http://tomcat.apache.org/.
+If Common Tomcat is not installed, install it by running the Common Tomcat installer.
+If you can't run the installer, install Tomcat according to instructions the Apache documentation.

 - Install the version of Tomcat supported by your version of Deployment Automation.
 For supported versions, see the Support Matrix.

 - Do not use the root user or super user to own and run Tomcat.
-Any new files created will be owned by the user running Tomcat, so this should be a user who you want to be authorized to remove or overwrite any files under Tomcat.
+Any new files created are owned by the user running Tomcat, so this should be a user who you want to be authorized to remove or overwrite any files under Tomcat.

 - Set 755 permissions for the Tomcat installation location.

-As only the owning user has write permission in the Tomcat location, this is the user who should start and stop Tomcat.
+As only the owning user has write permission in the Tomcat location, this is the user who must start and stop Tomcat.

-Download and install the JDBC driver specific to the database edition you are using and save it in the Tomcat lib directory.
-For the Oracle JDBC driver, see https://www.oracle.com/downloads/.
+Download and install the JDBC driver specific to the database edition you are using, and save it in the Tomcat lib directory.

-From the Deployment Automation support page, download the Deployment Automation Server WAR Installer (microfocus_da-other<version>.zip) and extract the da.war file.
+From the Software Licensing and Downloads portal (requires login), download the Deployment Automation Server WAR Installer (microfocus_da-other<version>.zip) and extract the da.war file.

 Stop Common Tomcat.

-Copy and paste the da.war file into your Common Tomcat webapps directory.
+Copy and paste the da.war file to your Common Tomcat webapps directory.